 Remember to cite LawCareers.Net on your application form if you apply to Marriott Harrison LLP.

 We hire trainees to be the future partners of our firm.
-We recruit exclusively through our summer vacation scheme, which is an excellent way to discover whether working for a law firm specialising in SMEs is for you.
+We aim to recruit exclusively through our summer vacation scheme, which is an excellent way to discover whether working for an independent business law firm operating in the heart of London is for you.
+We see our summer scheme as a two way process.
+We want to make sure you are right for MH and we want to make sure that MH is the right place for you.

 Further details on how to apply can be found here: www.marriottharrison.co.uk/about-us/recruitment.